Bavaria & Thuringia

 19 & 20 September

-The rule of thumb, dinner-wise, used to be that a Michelin plate symbol meant a really good meal, often authentic to the region, at a not-too-ambitious price-point.
-Something has happened in the last couple of years as three nights in succession following this credo has landed us with bills totalling €1100.
-Yes, wine was involved but only just over half a bottle on each night plus an aperitif.
-And maybe a digestif…
+The rule of thumb, dining-wise, used to be that a Michelin Plate symbol indicated a genuinely excellent meal—often authentic to the region—at a relatively unambitious price point.
+Something, however, seems to have changed over the past couple of years, because three consecutive nights of following this credo will land us with combined bills totalling €1,100.
+Yes, wine was involved, but only a little over half a bottle each night, plus an aperitif.
+And perhaps the occasional digestif…

-Run by a single-minded German with an obsession for Catalonian products, there is no doubting his commitment to the art but there comes a point where the delicate equilibrium of price and value is just too far out of kilter.
-For me, that point came after three-and-a-quarter hours when we were presented with a bill for €420.
-In return, we had been given four small dishes each, four really small glasses of wine (think 100ml) and a wickedly good brandy at €17.50, for what I think was half a standard measure.
-Lovely food but value does have its place.
+For me, that point arrived after three and a quarter hours when we were presented with a bill for €420.
+In return, we had received four small dishes each, four very small glasses of wine—think 100ml pours—and a wickedly good brandy costing €17.50 for what I suspect was barely half a standard measure.
+Lovely food, certainly, but value still has its place.

 Previous